srishtiaggarwal17/Intellimatch/README.md

 # IntelliMatch 🎯

-An AI-powered resume matching and rewriting system that analyzes resumes against job descriptions to provide compatibility scores and insights.
+An AI-powered resume matching website that analyzes resumes against job descriptions to provide compatibility scores and insights.

 ## 📋 Table of Contents